In Italy, you might have to pay hidden fees when signing your contract. These are often not advertised in advance. Click here to learn more.

 The apartment is a minute from station Via Imbriani Via Scalvini, providing access to tram line 2 and bus line 92.

 Guests: permitted (but may not stay overnight)

-Contract tax & fee: €244 (€122 to sign the contract, €122 to close the contract.
-This fee also includes the cost of the final cleaning.)
+Administrative fee: €244 (€122 to sign the contract, €122 for the final cleaning and to close the contract)

 For your booking to be considered officially confirmed, you must do the following: